isabella232/primetime.en/help/digital-rights-management/tvsdk-drm-workflow/about-out-of-band-licenses/register-a-device.md

    1. The customer sub-system pre-generates licenses for this device certificate, stores them and grants access to them  in a way that associates them with the generated ID. .
 1. The server responds to the request with a "success" message.
 1. The application stores the generated ID.

->After the device registration, the application uses the generated ID in the same way as it would have used the device ID in the previous scheme: &nbsp; >
+After the device registration, the application uses the generated ID in the same way as it would have used the device ID in the previous scheme:
->1.
-The application will try to locate the generated ID.
+1. The application will try to locate the generated ID.
->1.
-If the generated ID is found, the application will use the generated ID while downloading the pre-generated licenses.
+1. If the generated ID is found, the application will use the generated ID while downloading the pre-generated licenses.
 The application will send the licenses to the Primetime DRM client for consumption using the `DRMManager.storeVoucher()` method. .
->1.
-If the generated ID is not found, the application will go through the device registration procedure.
+1. If the generated ID is not found, the application will go through the device registration procedure.
->